TopCli/.github/profile/README.md

 ## 👋 Welcome visitor

-TopCli is an organization that aims to create open-source Node.js CLI packages.
-Our goal is to bring developers together with the common goal of building quality packages that will be actively maintained.
-Any initiative or idea is welcome as long as it contributes to the improvement of the CLI experience in Node.js.
+**TopCli** is dedicated to creating open-source Node.js CLI packages.
+Our mission is to unite developers with a shared passion for building high-quality, actively maintained CLI tools.
+We welcome all initiatives and ideas that contribute to enhancing the CLI experience in Node.js.

-We also want to bring security back to the forefront because it is often forgotten or underestimated by package designers.
+At TopCli, we **prioritize security**, a crucial aspect often overlooked or underestimated by package designers.
+By keeping security at the forefront of our development process, we aim to ensure that our tools are not only effective but also safe to use.

+Join us in our journey to build robust and secure CLI solutions for the Node.js community!

+> [!NOTE]
 > 👀 The people behind the project are also behind the [NodeSecure](https://github.com/NodeSecure) project.

 <p align="center">